-You may experience an increased sensitivity to particular sounds that are generally not a problem for others.
+You may experience increased sensitivity to particular sounds that are generally not a problem for others.

 This means loud noises, like fireworks, and everyday sounds, like telephones, can be uncomfortable and sometimes painful.
 It can vary in severity, from being a minor inconvenience to a life-changing condition.

-Loudness perception disorders, long a clinical enigma, can pose a serious challenge to the patient.
+Loudness perception disorders, long a clinical enigma, can pose a severe challenge to the patient.

 Hyperacusis has been defined as “unusual tolerance to common ambient sounds” and, more pejoratively, as “consistently exaggerated or inappropriate responses to sounds that are neither threatening nor disturbing to a typical person.”

-Common to both is the implication that the experience can be evoked by low-intensity sounds and that sounds in general, rather than specific sounds, are problematic.
+Common to both is the implication that low-intensity sounds can evoke the experience and that sounds in general, rather than specific sounds, are problematic.

-This is less true for phonophobia (fear of sound) and recently proposed misophonia (aversion to sound), both of which suggest that intolerance may be specific to certain sounds with emotional associations.
+This is less true for phonophobia (fear of sound) and recently proposed misophonia (aversion to sound), suggesting that intolerance may be specific to certain sounds with emotional associations.

-In neurology, phonophobia tends to be used specifically for volume intolerance reported by some migraine patients.
+In neurology, phonophobia tends to be explicitly used for volume intolerance reported by some migraine patients.

-This phenomenon can be distinguished from hyperacusis if the individual perceives that the moderate intensity sound is extraordinarily loud (recruitment) or the low intensity sound is uncomfortably loud (hyperacusis), but the two experiences are not mutually exclusive.
+This phenomenon can be distinguished from hyperacusis if the individual perceives that the moderate-intensity sound is deafening (recruitment) or the low-intensity sound is uncomfortably loud (hyperacusis).
+Still, the two experiences are not mutually exclusive.